ropensci/roweb3/content/blog/2024-08-20-my-experience-with-long-term-maintenance-of-an-r-package/index.en.md

 2. As side job in spare time.
 Some tips: make sure to not overload yourself with contractual obligations as even three hours of spare time work per week on top of a full time job can already feel like a burden.
 Also note that not all employment contracts allow for spare time consultancy.
 3. Your own (full-time) company around servicing the R package.

 **My experience:** For option 1 and 2 I was lucky that my employer at the time (2016-2019) facilitated me doing them.
 Option 1 was good for me to make some well-defined larger enhancements to the package defined in 3-6 month projects.
 Whereas, option 2 which I did next was great for doing projects requiring 0-10 day time investments that were too small to be of interest for my employer but perfect for resolving some issues.
 For the past five years I have been following option 3, which has been good for being available for both small and large projects.
-It is usually the group ii listed above that either has budget or knows how to find it.
-So, it is usually not the package users who are my clients but those around the users.
+My clients are typically from group ii listed above because they either have budget or know how to find it.

 ### Unpaid spare time efforts